hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [1:17:29](#16440238494074puOWh:gitter.im) <rgchris (Christopher Ross-Gill)>:
 > @rgchris the shortcomings of XML mentioned in that article are probably why it fell of out popularity in favor of json.

-Possibly, but there's also no escaping XML, it just keeps turning up in the wrong places like a bad smell í ½í¸Ÿ
+Possibly, but there's also no escaping XML, it just keeps turning up in the wrong places like a bad smell ğŸ˜Ÿ

 JSON is likely wildly successful for it's (almost) simplicity, but vs. Redbol, you lose the implicit metadata from that array of datatypes (what does a 'date' look like in JSON?), not least the ability to represent code/language.
 Again, can argue the value of that, but that is the niche

 [1:17:33](#16440238534075FlIvq:gitter.im) <moppy_gitlab-61b6b9276da03739848c597d>:
 after changing it to,
 ```
-			until [ í ½í¸œrobe human_hand
+			until [ ğŸ˜œrobe human_hand
 				trace search (choice: request) human_hand
 			]
 ```